 - Replacing involves doing and creating new habits.

-So you need to think, feel, and act against the old to make the new natural.
+- So you need to think, feel, and act against the old to make the new natural.

-Now, let us begin to help you to recognize the poor way, to recognize a better way, to feel strongly enough to switch ways, and to learn how to practice the right way.
+- Now, let us begin to help you to recognize the poor way, to recognize a better way, to feel strongly enough to switch ways, and to learn how to practice the right way.

-A “Why” ANSWER
+A “Why” Answer

-Answers to “why” vary according to the preferences of the hunters as to which target to blame.
+- Answers to “why” vary according to the preferences of the hunters as to which target to blame.

 - Hence, there are many permutations, many possible combinations of causes and so many possible explanations.

 One answer that makes sense and can help has 3 parts: